RightRudderLeftStick/OpenSource-VeryBigStick/README.md

 Check out this build guide below to learn how to assemble the base gimbal!

+For printing CAMs, it is recommended for "jet" style flying with a full length extension (office chair height) to use "HARD_CAMS" and for medium length (seated low in a sim pit) to use "MEDIUM_CAMS".
+The use of "SOFT_CAMS" is only recommended for warbirds (WWII prop aircraft) or helicopters.

 [![Watch the video](thumbnail.png)](https://www.youtube.com/watch?v=IdYbF5dOYag)

 This video shows on to connect the electrical wiring and assemble the office chair mount.